adamingwersen/blog/_posts/2016-27-07-Building-a-multipurpose-server-at-home.markdown

 |E5-2620 v4| 8/16        |2.1 GHz|3.0 GHz |22MB |$417 |
 |E5-2623 v4| 8/8 		 |2.6 GHz|3.2 GHZ |11MB |$444 |

  I used [cpu-world](http://www.cpu-world.com/Compare/406/Intel_Xeon_E5-2620_v4_vs_Intel_Xeon_E5-1620_v4.html) for comparing the CPU's.
+This site is awesome, as you can adjust the comparison CPU's directly in the URL - although only a 1-by-1 comparison at a time.

-Given the extra threads and the lowest power consumption, i chose the 2620 at a bit steeper price than the 1600's.
+ Given the extra threads and the lowest power consumption, i chose the 2620 at a bit higher pricepoint than the 1600's.
+But with double the cores - and a lower power consumption of 85W compared to 140W.

 <center><img src="http://images10.newegg.com/productimage/19-117-629-03.jpg"></center>